 Policy Likely activities to result as a consequence of the proposal Likely effect if proposal is implemented Will the proposal have likely significant effects and therefore require Appropriate Assessment?
 Policy 1: Climate Change None- this policy will not result in new development/ activities n/a No This policy encourages on site water efficiency, which could contribute to mitigation for water quality / quantity impacts.
-Policy 2: Meeting Sand and Gravel Needs (additional 18.56Mt sand and gravel required during Plan period.
-Three allocated sites: - MAS1: The Briggens Estate (8.8Mt) - MAS2: Hatfield Aerodrome - MAS3: Land adjoining Coopers Green Lane) Sand and gravel extraction (e.g. infrastructure, buildings, extraction, industry) Changes in water use Changes in vehicle traffic Air pollution Changes in water quality/quantity Non-physical disturbance Physical habitat loss/ damage/ fragmentation Loss/ damage/ fragmentation of functionally- linked habitat Uncertain - This policy sets out where sand and gravel development may take place (allocated sites, plus locations outside these, where required) and sets out the overall volume of aggregates required to be extracted.
+Policy 2: Meeting Sand and Gravel Needs (21.96Mt sand and gravel required during Plan period.
+Three allocated sites: - MAS1: The Briggens Estate (8.8Mt) - MAS2: Hatfield Aerodrome (8.0Mt) - MAS3: Land adjoining Coopers Green Lane (3.52Mt)) Sand and gravel extraction (e.g. infrastructure, buildings, extraction, industry) Changes in water use Changes in vehicle traffic Air pollution Changes in water quality/quantity Non-physical disturbance Physical habitat loss/ damage/ fragmentation Loss/ damage/ fragmentation of functionally- linked habitat Uncertain - This policy sets out where sand and gravel development may take place (allocated sites, plus locations in which windfall development would be permitted outside these) and sets out the overall volume of aggregates required to be extracted.
 This policy will therefore contribute to impacts that arise from the scale and location of development, for example air pollution and changes in water quantity.
 Depending on the location of the development, there is also the potential for the loss of functionally-linked habitat; or non-physical disturbance (noise / light) if close to a European site.
 In theory, this policy could also permit development within a European site.
-Policy 3: Meeting Waste Management Needs (Development permitted only within: a.
-Waste Management Sites (WMS); or Waste management facilities for recycling, compost, landfill, hazardous waste and anaerobic digestion.
-Recovery of materials and waste Transfer of hazardous and non-hazardous waste Changes in water use Changes in vehicle traffic Air pollution Changes in water quality/quantity Non-physical disturbance Loss/ damage/ fragmentation of functionally- linked habitat.
-Introduced species Uncertain - This policy sets out where waste development may take place and provides an indication of the overall quantum of waste treatment required.
-This policy will therefore contribute to impacts that arise from the scale and location of development, for example air pollution and changes in water quantity.
-Depending on the location of the development, there is also the potential for the loss of functionally-linked habitat; or non-physical disturbance (noise / light) if close to a European site.
+Policy 3: Meeting Waste Management Needs (Small scale [windfall] development permitted only within: a.
+Waste Management Sites (WMS); or Small scale waste management facilities for recycling, compost, landfill, hazardous waste and anaerobic digestion.
+Recovery of materials and waste Transfer of hazardous and non-hazardous waste Changes in water use Changes in water quality/quantity Non-physical disturbance Loss/ damage/ fragmentation of functionally- linked habitat.
+Introduced species Uncertain - This policy sets out where small-scale (windfall) waste development may take place Depending on the location of the development, there is the potential for changes in water quantity, the loss of functionally-linked habitat; or non- physical disturbance (noise / light) if close to a European site.